gneu42/Triple-Decky/README.md

    * This version uses the servo to push the filament path down so the filament is free to move when the gate is selected.
    * When the gate is not selected, the filament will be hold still by the trap.
+   *  New integrated tophat based on number 1 tophat locker to be used with Springy [from Moggieuk](https://github.com/moggieuk/ERCF-Springy/tree/main)

       <center><img src="Images/C6-3PS-in.JPG" width="250" alt="C5 in"> <img src="Images/C6-3PS-out.JPG" width="250" alt="C5 out"></center><p>
       <center><img src="Images/C6-3PS-cut.JPG" width="250" alt="C5 cutout"> <img src="Images/C6-3PS-trap.JPG" width="250" alt="C5 trap"></center>